Tuesday, December 30, 2008

 Unfortunately under the international microscope, Chinese government policies are exposed.
 It is interesting to consider whether these issues are being examined minutely due to the Olympics, whether the protagonists are raising the protests and odds to capture this moment, or whether in a more globalised world we are just more interested in what happens thousands of miles away.
 So we have had international protests against China's long running iron fist policies in Tibet.
 Firstly in Llasa itself and then during the cross nation Olympic flame journey.
 China's misconception of how the world perceived their brutality in Tibet was exposed in snowy April Sunday in London, although not to the viewers back home.
 Then China suffered a devastating earthquake in Sichuan province, where nearly 70,000 people have died.
 Although an apolitical event, the Chinese authorities knew international focus required a decisive and compassionate response, which was delivered.
 It would be extremely cynical to say that such response was purely due to the Olympics, but international opinion was probably not not considered.

 The prickly subject of censorship is an ongoing source of tension between the relative organisers.
 Having promised open media access, Chinese authorities have been slow in unblocking websites deemed politically sensitive, but progress is being made - apparently.
-Add to this ongoing concerns with Chinese human rights record that Amnesty are more than happy to raise - a series of broken promises as their
+Add to this ongoing concerns with Chinese human rights record that Amnesty are more than happy to raise - a series of broken promises as their timely report reveals.
+Oh and don't forget chronic smog over Beijing that puts the games (well outdoor events at least) in real doubt.
+The embarrassment of smog effected delays and cancellations could do far more damage than any protester might inflict, whether in a "protest pen" or not.

 The final factor that threatens to turn a merely controversial Olympics into an ugly one, is that old favourite - terrorism.
 Today's attack by separatists from the Muslim region of Xinjiang on a police border post has brought serious concern for the organizers.
 Previously unheard of groups like the East Turkestan Islamic Movement (ETIM) and Turkistan Islamic Party (TIP) are now centre stage.
 Predictably linked to Al-Qaeda they are putting the Olympics in a new perspective.

 But despite minor teething problems, these Olympics are China's sales pitch to the world.
 It is their chance to impress us, beyond simple economic competence and it is also, at the same time, China's chance to understand the rest of the planet.
-China is an easy target for anyone concerned with human rights and there will be many who hope that the Olympics somehow fail as justice for their disregard for Tibet, Tianamen, etc. But there is a benign innocence to the Chinese - vis-à-vis the rest of the world - and any embarrassing cock-up would be a tad cruel given their zeal and desire for recognition.
+China is an easy target for anyone concerned with human rights and there will be many who hope that the Olympics somehow fail as justice for their disregard for Tibet, Tianamen, etc. But there is a benign innocence to the Chinese - vis-Ã -vis the rest of the world - and any embarrassing cock-up would be a tad cruel given their zeal and desire for recognition.

 Wednesday, July 30, 2008